Gospel

 What Does Luke 2:39-40 Mean?

-Luke 2:39-40 describes how Joseph and Mary returned to Nazareth after completing all the requirements of the Law of the Lord in Jerusalem.
+Luke 2:39-40 describes how Joseph and Mary returned to Nazareth after completing all the requirements of the Law of the Lord.
 The child Jesus grew physically strong, filled with wisdom, and experienced the favor of God upon Him.
-This quiet season of growth reminds us that God’s work often happens in ordinary moments.
+This short passage shows Jesus' quiet years of growth before His public ministry began.

 Luke 2:39-40